Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

 \section{Geometric preliminaries}

 In this section, we will introduce the main mathematical structures used in this paper.
 In Section~\ref{sec:fibre}, we introduce fibre bundles, including vector bundles and principal bundles, and in Section~\ref{sec:connection}, we discuss connections and holonomy.
+For more information about these topics, see, for instance, \cite{Nakahara}.